 Please keep praying for your brothers and sisters in Saudi Arabia.
 Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors supports the body of Christ on the Arabian Peninsula through organising prayer, distributing Scripture resources and training believers and pastors.
+Open Doors supports the body of Christ on the Arabian Peninsula by organising prayer, distributing Scripture resources, and training believers and pastors.

 Your support helps persecuted Christians continue to courageously follow Jesus.